rusticbison/website/_posts/2017-06-12-hamburger-today.md

 ---
 layout: post
-title: introduction to xbtdata1.com
+title: I’ll gladly pay you fiat (not crypto) currency tomorrow for a hamburger today.
 ---

-I’ll gladly pay you fiat (not crypto) currency tomorrow for a hamburger today.

 Wimpy, the hamburger-loving Popeye character, knows how to make a deal.
 And every MBA student is asked a related question when they begin the course of their studies: would you prefer a dollar today, or two dollars a year from now?